Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 After the show, Justin met two youngsters and their families through the Make-A-Wish foundation.
 The star has supported the organization since the start of his professional career back in 2009.

-In a comment posted on Instagram the girls described the Biebs as an “angel.”
+In a comment posted on Instagram, the girls described the Biebs as an “angel.”

 Justin, ontem, durante Meet&Greet com fãs escolhidas pelo projeto Make-A-Wish. pic.twitter.com/SVdb0P51sk